 In order to naturally control excessive sweating, use the following remedies:

 - Consume astringent foods like green tea or avocado seed infusion.

-- You should frequently clean your armpits with red clay water (dissolve a bit of the clay in water and wash your armpits with it.
-Use a compress or a towel to do so).
+- You should frequently clean your armpits with red clay water.
+To do so, dissolve a bit of the clay in water and wash your armpits with it.
+Use a compress or a towel for it.

 - Use lycopodium spores or plant sulfur.
-These spores absorb sweat while at the same time stopping bacterial growth which is responsible for bad odors.
-It also prevents irritation and any rashes that could develop.
-Apply to the area that you sweat most every morning and night, avoiding any open wounds.
+These spores absorb sweat and may help stop bacterial growth responsible for bad odors.
+It may also prevent irritation and any rashes that could develop.
+Apply to sweaty areas every morning and night, avoiding any open wounds.

 - Keep in mind that nervous emotional states also increase sweating.

 Dead cell buildup